juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### 3 - Use color transforms, gradients, etc., to create a thresholded binary image

 On the function `toBinary()` I used a combination of color and gradient thresholds to generate a binary image.
 The output is shown below.
-The final image is a combination of binary thresholding the S channel (HLS) and binary thresholding the result of applying the Sobel operator in the x direction on the undistorted image.
+The final image is a combination of binary thresholding the R channel (RGB) and binary thresholding the result of applying the Sobel operator in the x direction on the undistorted image.

 ![alt text][image3]